You are here

-The Center for Scientific Review's (CSR's) key mission is to see that NIH grant applications receive fair, independent, expert, and timely reviews — free from inappropriate influences — so NIH can fund the most promising research.
+The mission of the Center for Scientific Review (CSR) is to see that NIH grant applications receive fair, independent, expert, and timely scientific reviews — free from inappropriate influences — so NIH can fund the most promising research.

 - Serves as the central receipt point for all research and training grant applications submitted to NIH.
-Also receives some of the applications submitted to other components of the U.S. Department of Health and Human Services (HHS) and refers them to these components;
+CSR also receives and processes some grant applications submitted to other components of HHS;

-- Assigns all NIH applications to the appropriate NIH institutes or centers for consideration for funding and also to the scientific review groups within CSR or other institutes or centers for review;
+- Assigns all NIH applications to the appropriate NIH institutes or centers for funding consideration, scientific review groups within CSR, or other institutes or centers for review;

-- Provides the scientific merit review of most research grant and fellowship applications submitted to NIH;
+- Provides the scientific merit review of the majority of research grant applications, small business research grant applications, and fellowship applications submitted to NIH;

-- Provides staff support to the Office of the Director, NIH, in the formulation of grant and award policies and procedures; and
+- Provides staff support to the NIH Office of the Director in the formulation of grant and award policies and procedures; and

-- Assists other NIH components in providing information on the NIH peer review system and information about the research grant and fellowship application process and procedures to the scientific community, Congress, other NIH staff, and the general public.
+- Assists other NIH components in providing information on the NIH peer review system and information about the research grant and fellowship application process, as well as procedures to the scientific community, Congress, other NIH staff, and the general public.

 1944 — Public Health Service (PHS) Act (Public Law 78-410, sec.
 301, July 1) authorized the Surgeon General to "make grants-in-aid to universities, hospitals, laboratories, and other public or private institutions, and to individuals for such research projects as are recommended by the National Advisory Health Council, or, with respect to cancer, recommended by the National Advisory Cancer Council."
 The Act also authorized the award of fellowships in the health sciences.